BimmerGestalt/AAIdrive/docs/faq.md

   - Open the Connected app
   - Initiate the Bluetooth connection from the car, by clicking the Apps checkbox within the connection menu
-  - Try disabling and reenabling the Music connection from the car
+  - Try disabling and re-enabling the Music connection from the car

 The Connected app should now show the notification with the Connected To Car status.